-Often a fistula isn't found during the physical exam.
-Your doctor may recommend other tests, such as those below, to locate and evaluate a rectovaginal fistula.
+Your doctor may not find a fistula during the physical exam.
+Other tests may be needed to locate and evaluate a rectovaginal fistula.
 These tests can also help your medical team in planning for surgery.

 - Blue dye test.
 This test involves placing a tampon into your vagina, then injecting blue dye into your rectum.
-Blue staining on the tampon shows the presence of a fistula.
+Blue staining on the tampon indicates a fistula.

 - Computerized tomography (CT) scan.
-A CT scan of your abdomen and pelvis provides more detail than a standard X-ray does.
+A CT scan of your abdomen and pelvis provides more detail than does a standard X-ray.
 The CT scan can help locate a fistula and determine its cause.

 - Magnetic resonance imaging (MRI).
 This test creates images of soft tissues in your body.
-MRI can show the location of a fistula, as well as involvement of pelvic organs or the presence of a tumor.
+MRI can show the location of a fistula, whether other pelvic organs are involved or whether you have a tumor.

 - Anorectal ultrasound.
 This procedure uses sound waves to produce a video image of your anus and rectum.
 Your doctor inserts a narrow, wand-like instrument into your anus and rectum.
-Anorectal ultrasound can evaluate the structure of your anal sphincter and may show injury caused during childbirth.
+This test can evaluate the structure of your anal sphincter and may show childbirth-related injury.

 - Anorectal manometry.
-This test measures the sensitivity and function of your rectum and can provide useful information about your rectal sphincter and your ability to control stool passage.
-This test does not locate fistulas, but it can help in planning to repair the fistula.
+This test measures the sensitivity and function of your rectum and can give information about the rectal sphincter and your ability to control stool passage.
+This test does not locate fistulas, but may help in planning the fistula repair.

 - Other tests.
 If your doctor suspects you have inflammatory bowel disease, he or she may order a colonoscopy to view your colon.
-During the procedure, your doctor can take small samples of tissue (biopsy) for lab analysis, which can help confirm the diagnosis of Crohn's disease.
+During the procedure, your doctor can take small samples of tissue (biopsy) for lab analysis, which can help confirm Crohn's disease.

 - deBeche-Adams TH, et al. Rectovaginal fistulas.
 Clinics in Colon and Rectal Surgery.
 2010;23:99.